 This course is comprised of (a) the school psychology fieldwork/practicum; (b) class meetings; and (c) the practicum portfolio.
 Students will develop competencies in the 10 NASP domains while working in a K-12 school setting 2 days per week (minimum 450 fieldwork hours over the schoolyear) under the direct supervision of a credentialed school psychologist.
 In addition, students will receive 15 hours of on-campus seminar and group supervision each semester.
 Students will demonstrate competency through the completion of a Practicum Portfolio.
+A minimum of 5 units must be completed.

-Repeatable: May be repeated for a maximum of eight (8) units Grade Type: Letter Grade Prerequisite(s): PPS 547 and 563
+Repeatable: May be repeated for a maximum of five (5) units

+Grade Type: Letter Grade Prerequisite(s): PPS 547 and 563 Concurrent Requisite(s): PPS 551